 Designers pride themselves on the interfaces they design.
-It’s natural to think what one is working on is important.
 But sometimes designers can get so lost in the interface they forget that it’s for the user, not them.
 The interface can easily seem like the ends to the designers who are working on it.
 But for the user, the interface is the means, not the ends.

-The User Interface is a Tool for Delivering Information
+The Interface Is a Tool for Delivering Information

 People use tools to do the things they can’t do without the tool.
 Users use interfaces to get information.
 Without the interface, the information has no way of getting to the user.
 The interface organizes the information into an understandable and consumable format.
 The information delivered from the interface to the user is one experience.
 And consuming the information is another.
 Therefore, there are actually two user experiences in the entire interaction.